framework-one/fw1-clj/README.md

     PORT=8111 boot run

-In your main namespace, the call to `(fw1/start)` can be passed a map of configuration parameters:
+In your main namespace -- `main.clj` in the example here -- the call to `(fw1/start)` can be passed a map of configuration parameters:

 * `:after` - a function (taking / returning `rc`) which will be called after invoking any controller
 * `:application-key` - the namespace prefix for the application, default none.